-- To prevent a pupil from committing a criminal offence (this applies even if they are below the age of criminal responsibility). - To prevent a pupil from injuring self or others. - To prevent, or stop, a pupil from causing serious damage to property (including their own property). - To prevent them from causing disorder; to remove disruptive children from the classroom where they have refused to follow an instruction to do so. (see DfE guidelines).
+To prevent a pupil from committing a criminal offence (this applies even if they are below the age of criminal responsibility).

+- To prevent a pupil from injuring self or others. - To prevent, or stop, a pupil from causing serious damage to property (including their own property).